harness/developer-hub/docs/platform/2_Delegates/secure-delegates/secure-delegates-with-tokens.md

 ## Option: Rotate tokens

-You can rotate and store your delegate tokens in 3P secret manager and reference them as needed.
+You can rotate and store your delegate tokens in a third-party secret manager and reference them as needed.

 :::info note
 If you rotate your delegate tokens, you must redeploy the delegate.